Sen. Susan Collins votes to advance Kavanaugh nomination

 All eyes have been on a handful of senators, including Collins, who have been undecided on President Trump's U.S. Supreme Court nominee.

-Kavanaugh has been accused of sexually assaulting a woman when he was a teen and of heavy drinking.
+Kavanaugh has been accused of sexually assaulting a Dr. Christine Blasey Ford when both were teenagers and of being a heavy drinker.

 Kavanaugh vehemently denied both allegations under oath in front of the Senate Judiciary Committee last week where he was visibly upset and later said in an op-ed piece in the Wall Street Journal that he "might have been too emotional."